The way people experience travel has changed!

 The value of smartphones is bigger than ever.
 Information and communication technologies make it possible to connect and enable tourist experiences, promote increased social engagement and involve consumers to co-create experiences and to support and share on-trip experiences by the use of social networks.

-Thus the paper by Dr Barbara Neuhofer, Dr Dimitrios Buhalis and Dr Adele Ladkin bridges the gap and identiﬁes on the one side the technological enablers that foster, on the other side barriers that limit the creation of tourist experiences, within consequences.
+The paper by Dr Barbara Neuhofer, Prof Dimitrios Buhalis and Dr Adele Ladkin bridges the gap between #enablers and #barriers and identiﬁes on the one side the technological enablers that foster, on the other side barriers that limit the creation of tourist experiences, and what consequences this has on tourist experiences.